gdi3d/learning-to-build/docs/app/frontend.md

 });
 ```

-I will explain you what this whole code does so you can play a little bit with it.
+I will explain to you what this whole code does so you can play a little bit with it.

 ```
 document.getElementById("convert").addEventListener("click", function(e) {